sanu0711/Portfolio/README.md

 ## About Me

 I am Abhishek Yadav, a Software Development Engineer (SDE) and Full-Stack Developer with a deep passion for AI/ML & Data Science.
-Currently based in New York, USA, I am dedicated to leveraging technology to solve complex problems and create innovative solutions.

 ### Personal Information
 - **Birthday:** 30 December 2003